sudohardik/CICD-with-GitOps/README.md

 # Complete CICD pipeline for deploying a sample Flask app using Jenkins for CI, Flux for CD and Kubernetes for deployment

 This repo along with [https://github.com/sudohardik/sample-app](https://github.com/sudohardik/sample-app) creates a Jenkins pipeline with GitOps to deploy code into a Kubernetes cluster(we have used minikube here).
 CI part is done via Jenkins and CD part via FluxCD (GitOps).
+A simple ```git push``` to this repo triggers the BuildImage job on Jenkins via GitHub webhook, this job fetches the latest code changes, builds the Docker Image from Dockerfile and pushes it to Dockerhub.
+In the last stage this job triggers another job named UpdateManifest which simply updates the latest Docker Image tag in Deployment.yaml stored in sample-app repo.
+Already configured Flux watches this repo closely every 30s for any changes and spins up new pods automatically with latest configuration as soon as any new commits are encountered.

 # Workflow